-3.2 Adaptec ACB-232XB PRIMARY-Format Procedure for hard DISK Drives
+3.2 Adaptec ACB-232XD Primary-Format Procedure for Hard Disk Drives

-Step 1: Setting up the PC AT configuration RAM for a single hard disk with the appropriate drive type.
+Step 1: Setting up the PC AT configuration RAM

-After you have completed the hardware installation of your ACB-2320B and hard disk drive, turn the system power switch on.
+After you have completed the hardware installation of your ACB-232XD and hard disk drive, turn the system power switch on.
 Boot from the PC AT diagnostics diskette or any diskette that contains software for configuring the PC AT SETUP parameters (CMOS RAM).